facile-it/facile-it.github.io/content/blog/eng/continuous-deployment-from-gitlab-ci-to-k8s-using-docker-in-docker.md

 Three simple stages:

-1. **Build CI**: a CI image is build with the code baked in;
+1. **Build CI**: a CI image is built with the code baked in;
 2. **Test**: multiple jobs to do various verification tasks in parallel (tests, static analysis, code style...);
 3. **Cleanup**: deletion of the CI image built in the first step, to avoid bloating the Docker registry.

 Let's dive into the configuration details!
 For now, in the code examples, I will omit any piece that is needed for the deployment part; we will see that later.

 ## The `.gitlab-ci.yml` configuration file
 The [GitLab CI](https://docs.gitlab.com/ee/ci/) is configurable just by adding a `.gitlab-ci.yml` file to the root of your project.
-The configuration for this first job looks like this:
+The configuration for this first part looks like this:

 ```
 image: gitlab.facile.it/facile/my-project/docker-compose:1.2